LiliaFramework/Lilia/docs/store/mechanics.md

 - **Attribute Rolling**: Adds attribute rolling with multipliers.

-- **Attribute Fog**: Adds a Fog that renders in the distance, based on how much perception you have.
+- **Attribute Fog**: Adds fog that renders in the distance based on how much perception you have.

-- **Cinematic Text**: Adds cinematic text similar to [this](https://withaterriblefate.files.wordpress.com/2015/01/postman-in-repose.png?w=640).
+- **Cinematic Text**: Adds cinematic text similar to [this example](https://withaterriblefate.files.wordpress.com/2015/01/postman-in-repose.png?w=640).

-- **Attribute Based Damage**: Adds a configurable variable that can influence damage (e.g., melee damage influenced by strength).
+- **Attribute-Based Damage**: Adds a configurable variable that can influence damage (e.g., melee damage influenced by strength).

 - **Durability**: Adds a durability variable to weapons.

-- **Anims**: Adds the following animations: Attention, Timed Salute, At Ease, Cross Arms, Salute, Surrender.
+- **Animations**: Adds the following animations: Attention, Timed Salute, At Ease, Cross Arms, Salute, Surrender.

 - **Animation Wheel**: Adds a wheel that allows you to play some whitelisted animations.

 - **Squads**: Adds a squad system, similar to a party system from an RPG.

-- **Bonemerge System**: Adds a bonemerge system that allows different clothes to be worn on different parts of the body.

 - **Reputation System**: All NPCs attached to a faction are neutral unless the player displays allegiance to an enemy by wearing their clothes or personally becoming their enemy.